kavyaganapuram/Visual-Diary/README.md

 Copy the contents of the extracted src/app/components and src/app/services folders into the corresponding folders in your Angular project.

+Setting Up Server

+Create a new folder named server in your project directory.
+Copy the server.js file from the extracted src/server folder into the newly created server folder.

 Running the Application

 Navigate to your Angular project directory in the terminal: cd your-project-name

 Start the Angular application: ng serve

+Open a new terminal and navigate to the server folder. cd your-project-name/server

+Start the server:
+node server.js

 Open a web browser and go to http://localhost:4200 to access the Visual Diary application.